- On This Page

 IMPORTANT: The information on this page is valid for the UW (Deskmail) Email Service only.

-This page does not apply to Microsoft Exchange, email services offered by departments (e.g., cs.washington.edu) that are not managed by UW-IT, or UW Windows Live and UW Google Apps email services.
+This page does not apply to UW Exchange, email services offered by departments (e.g., cs.washington.edu) that are not managed by UW-IT, or UW Google Apps email services.
 It does not cover storage usage for services such as the UW Web Publishing Service.

 - If you read email using any of the Alpine email software programs (Web Alpine, Unix Alpine, PC-Alpine) then you are using the UW Email or "Deskmail" system.